lino-framework/book/docs/team/pull_request.rst

 - The `git request-pull <https://git-scm.com/docs/git-request-pull>`__
   command.

-The following would be our recommended way of making pull requests.
+So the following would be our recommended way of making pull requests.

 Preparation: